MickaelRiego/MickaelRiego/README.md

 - 👋 Hi, I’m @IckaeEtu

-- 👀 I’m interested in cars
+- 👀 I’m interested in cars and watches

 - 🌱 I’m currently learning IT in IUT Orléans